When to Consider Legal Separation vs. Divorce

 Religious Reasons & the Ability to Remarry

 A legal separation does not technically end a marriage in New Mexico.
 As such, you cannot remarry if you get a legal separation.
 To be able to remarry, you need to go through the divorce process.
 With a legal separation, you and your spouse are still married.
-And that is exactly what some people are looking for, says David L. Walther, a family law attorney at Walther Bennett Mayo Honeycutt in Santa Fe.
+And that is exactly what some people are looking for, says David L. Walther, a former family law attorney in Santa Fe.

 Financial Decisions and Insurance Benefits

 One of the practical advantages of a legal separation is that it allows parties to retain certain financial benefits.
-A common example is health insurance.
-As explained by Kaiser Permanente, an individual may be able to remain on their spouse’s health insurance policy if they get a legal separation.
+For example, an individual may be able to remain on their spouse’s health insurance policy if they get a legal separation.
 Other benefits, such as disability coverage, may also be accessible.

 “You are allowed to stay on a spouse’s health insurance in a legal separation or with a separation agreement,” Walther notes.
-“In a divorce, you cannot, but there are other remedies like COBRA that provides a spouse a certain amount of time to apply for continued coverage.
+“In a divorce, you cannot, but there are other remedies like COBRA [Consolidated Omnibus Budget Reconciliation Act] that provides a spouse a certain amount of time to apply for continued coverage.
 So you can really get around that.”